Spannakin/Nature-Quiz/README.md

 ### Site Owner Goals
 * A small easy to use quiz that will test users knowledge of science and nature.
 * To be enganging to users and will encourage them to come back again to see if they have improved.
-* The site is easy to navigate.
+* The site is easy to navigate and simple to use.
 * The site is aesthetically pleasing.

 [Back to Top](#table-of-contents)